Al-Mustansir Billah: His Court

-The Ismaili da'wa
+Ismaili da'wa under him

 During the reign of the Imam al-Mustanṣir, the Ismaili da'wa (“ministry”) was led, in the eastern regions, by Abd al-Malik ibn Attash, who was based in Iṣfahān.
 He also enjoyed good relations with the Druze community which were persecuted by the two previous Fatimid caliphs as they were seen as a heretical offshoot of Ismailism.

 Ibn al-Athīr (a Sunni historian) describes Abd al-Malik (Ibn Attash) as being interested in works of literature, and being a professional calligrapher.
 He continues by describing him as a clever, intelligent and quick thinker, and an ethical man.

 One of Ibn Attash's most notable students, Ḥasan-i Ṣabbāḥ became an important figure and was selected as the ḥujja or “proof” of al-Mustanṣir.
 This position/rank was right below the Imam in the Ismaili religious hierarchy.
 He would go on to found the Nizari sect.

-Architecture
+Construction projects

 The mihrab made in honour of al-Mustansir Billah in the Mosque of Ibn Tulun with the phrase ʿalī-un-walī-u-allāh at the end, Cairo.

 Prominent buildings constructed during the reign of al-Mustansir are as follows: